daviddmd/assetriskmanager/documentation/INSTALL.md

                 'model' => App\Models\User::class,
                 'sync_passwords' => true,
                 'sync_attributes' => [
-                    'name' => 'cn',
+                    'name' => config("ldap.name_sync_attribute", "cn"),
-                    'email' => 'email',
+                    'email' => config("ldap.username_sync_attribute", "userPrincipalName"),
                 ],
             ],
         ],
     ],
 ```

-You may also edit the `'name'` or `'email'` mappings to reflect your LDAP environment.
-The default in this application
+You may also edit the `'name'` or `'email'` mappings to reflect your LDAP environment on the `.env` file.

+The email attribute will be the "username" of the created user, that the user will use to log in.
+The name will identify
+the user in the application, be it as an Asset Manager or the actions that the user will generate that will be logged.

-is for the user's email to be the same as
+The default in this application is for the user's email to be the same as the ActiveDirectory userPrincipalName,
-the ActiveDirectory userPrincipalName.
+however, the value may be changed to `email` or `username` depending on the LDAP environment.

 At the end of `.env`, edit the LDAP attributes, specially the following: